Scientific Name

 Description

-Echeveria 'Doris Taylor' is a beautiful small succulent with short stems and numerous horizontal offsets, forming a nice large clump.
-It grows up to 5 inches (12.5 cm) tall.
-Rosettes are more open than Echeveria setosa.
-The entire plant, including flowers, is covered with glistening hairs, similar to E. setosa but more numerous.
-Leaves are thick, fleshy, spon-shaped, pale green with small red tips in bright sun, up to 3.6 inches (9 cm) long, and up to 1.2 inches (3 cm) wide.
-Flowers are yellow inside, red, shading to yellow outside, and appear in clusters on leafy stalks from spring to fall.
+Echeveria 'Doris Taylor' is a beautiful small succulent with short stems and rosettes of spoon-shaped, pale green leaves with small red tips in bright sun.
+It can grow up to 5 inches (12.5 cm) tall and readily produces offsets, forming large, well-formed clumps over time.
+Its rosettes are more open than those of Echeveria setosa.
+The entire plant, including flowers, is covered with glistening hairs, similar to Echeveria setosa but more numerous.
+The leaves are thick and fleshy, measuring up to 3.6 inches (9 cm) long and 1.2 inches (3 cm) wide.

-Place the Woolly Rose where it will receive full morning sun or partially shaded afternoon sunlight.
+Place Echeveria where it will receive full morning sun or partially shaded afternoon sunlight.
 Place it on the balcony or porch during warm, sunny weather if it is in a pot.
-Give the Woolly Rose at least a foot (30 cm) of space on each side to prevent it from being crowded by other plants.
+Give the Echeveria at least a foot (30 cm) of space on each side to prevent it from being crowded by other plants.

 Water whenever the soil feels dry during the growing season.
 Water lightly until the soil is moist but not very wet.
-Woolly Rose can go for a long period without water once established, but they grow better and faster if they receive regular watering during the growing season.
+Echeveria can go for extended periods without water once established, but they grow better and faster when watered regularly during the growing season.
 Reduce watering during the winter, allowing the soil to dry thoroughly between waterings.

-Fertilize Woolly Rose with liquid 2-7-7 succulent fertilizer during the growing season, from spring to late summer.
-Add seven drops of the fertilizer to 1 quart of water and sprinkle around the base of the plant.
+Fertilize Echeveria with liquid 2-7-7 succulent fertilizer during the growing season, from spring to late summer.
+Add seven drops of fertilizer to one quart of water, then sprinkle the solution around the base of the plant.
 Fertilize once every two weeks.

 Learn more at How to Grow and Care for Echeveria.